pablobernabeu/website-files/content/authors/admin/_index.md

 I am also interested in the relationships between language and other cognitive domains, as well as in the origins and evolution of language.

 I employ a range of tools, including behavioural and electroencephalographic experiments, corpus analysis, statistics and programming.
-The materials, the data and the analyses produced in my research are available at [https://osf.io/25u3x](https://osf.io/25u3x).
+The materials, the data and the analyses used in my research are available at [https://osf.io/25u3x](https://osf.io/25u3x).

 My CV is [available here](/cv).